-Approved for collection.
+Approved for use.

 Significant contribution: It has been determined that the expansion, reconfiguration and increase in the number of gates in Terminal 5 will enhance air carrier competition by increasing the number of non-exclusive use gates at ORD.
 In addition, the higher number of gates will assist in reducing taxi-in wait times, thereby improving capacity.
-Both of these impacts are considered significant contributions to these stated goals, as further discussed in the Attachment B-2 for the project.
+Both of these impacts are considered significant contributions to these stated goals, as further discussed in the Attachment B for the project.

-PFC Objective: This project will result in increased competition by permitting greater access to non-exclusive gates for domestic and foreign air carriers, as further discussed in the Attachment B-2 for the project.
+PFC Objective: This project will result in increased competition by permitting greater access to non-exclusive gates for domestic and foreign air carriers, as further discussed in the Attachment B for the project.
+The Transportation Security Administration issued a memorandum of support for the expansion and redesign of the security screening checkpoint within the terminal, dated January 20, 2017.